Form 8.3 - Secure Income Reit

 Purchase

-NB: The additional change of 2,345 shares since our last disclosure on 19th May 2022, is due to a transfer in of a discretionary holding of 2,345 shares.
+NB: The additional change of 2,137 shares since our last disclosure on 23rd May 2022, is due to a transfer out of a discretionary holding of 2,137 shares.

 (b) Cash-settled derivative transactions